uvicmakerlab/earlyWearablesKit/README.md

 ![Early Wearable Box](/box/boxUnpacked.jpg)

 The [box folder](/box) contains corelDRAW (CDR) and Adobe Illustrator (AI) files for making a container in which to store, arrange, and circulate the Wearables Kit.
 This box can be etched with Gustave Trouvé's signature ("L. Bienfait"), and it contains dividers, compartments, and a drawer.
 For prototyping and circulation, the MLab used a laser cutter to make the box out of Baltic birch.
-Conceptually, the box is inspired by Fluxkits made during the 1960s, '70s, and '80s.
+Conceptually, the box is inspired by [Fluxkits](http://www.fondazionebonotto.org/archivio/?search=fluxkit&submit=Search) made during the 1960s, '70s, and '80s.
 Images of these prototypes are included in the folder, which also contains process documentation (in poster form) of how the MLab developed the box from sketch to tactile container.

+Mention calling card.

 ## Guide

 ![Early Wearables Guide](/guide/pageSpreadView/frontispieceTitlePage.jpg)

 The [guide folder](/guide) contains four versions of a guide for contextualizing, interpreting, and assembling the skull stick-pin.
 For viewing the individual pages of the illustrated guide, see the [pageImages](/guide/pageImages) subfolder.
 For viewing the page spread of the guide, see the [pageSpreadView](/guide/pageSpreadView) subfolder.
 This view is best for reading the guide on screen, in PDF or JPG.
 To print the guide, see the [sheetsView](/guide/sheetsView) subfolder.
 The MLab prints the guide in black and white and then either stitches the pages together or fastens them with ribbon or string.
 Finally, for raw text, see the TXT files.
 The guide includes instructions for assembly; however, these instructions are meant to be somewhat conjectural, prompting audiences to question them or fill in the gaps (in part because the MLab cannot know for certain how the skull stick-pin was made).
-Inspired by present-day zines, the guide is also informed by grangerized books from the period.
+Inspired by present-day zines, the guide is also informed by [grangerized books](http://drc.usask.ca/projects/archbook/grangerizing.php) from the period.
 Specifically, it grangerizes George Barral's 1891 biography of Trouvé.
 The guide includes historical information and is structured by keywords for interpreting the stick-pin as an early wearable.
 Drawing on the work of Raymond Williams, these keywords are: "class," "electromagnets," "gender," "miniature," "mourning," "orientalism," and "performance."
 While these keywords give the stick-pin dimension as a cultural object, they afford conflicting interpretations of it.
 They are also meant to highlight how the stick-pin was and remains entangled with values.
 The folder includes process documentation (in poster form) of how the MLab prototyped the guide over time.

 ## Essays